 - Are you listening to your gut feeling?

 - Have you done everything you can to prepare your team for success?

-If the answer is yes to all of those questions, you’re ready to act.
+You’re ready to act if the answer is yes to all those questions.